 Admittance to the program is by invitation.
 Criteria that are considered in admittance include:

-- High academic achievement in secondary school as well as exceptional recommendations from the student’s teachers and counselors.
+- For entering students, high academic achievement of a 3.5 or higher in secondary school as well as exceptional recommendations from the student’s teachers and counselors.

 - For entering students, combined SAT scores of 1800 or higher (or 1200 or higher under the updated, 1600-point scale).